ionic-team/stencil-site/docs/guides/publishing.md

 The [`dist-custom-elements`](../output-targets/custom-elements.md) output target builds each component as a stand-alone class that extends `HTMLElement`.
 The output is a standardized custom element with the styles already attached and without any of Stencil's lazy-loading.
 This may be preferred for projects that are already handling bundling, lazy-loading and defining the custom elements themselves.

+The generated files will each export a component class and will already have the styles bundled.
+However, this build does not define the custom elements or apply any polyfills.
+Static assets referenced within components will need to be set using `setAssetPath` (see [Making Assets Available](#making-assets-available)).

 You can use these standalone components by importing them via:

 ```ts